georgwittberger/salesforce-community-tailwindcss/README.md

 ```

 The TailwindCSS config file in this project is set up to look for CSS class usage in the HTML and JavaScript files of Aura Components and Lightning Web Components.
 Please read the [official optimization documentation](https://tailwindcss.com/docs/controlling-file-size) for instructions how to write HTML and JavaScript code which can be cleaned up properly.

+Remember to rebuild the production CSS file when the theme layout or web component templates have been changed.
+This is necessary because the HTML code may refer to CSS classes now which have been removed from the CSS file in the previous build.

 Note that the static resource must be deployed again after the CSS build has been completed.